-My name is Brian Krupp and I'm a Doctoral Candidate in the Department of Electrical and Computer Engineering at Washkewicz College of Engineering, Cleveland State University.
+My name is Brian Krupp and I received my doctorate from Washkewicz College of Engineering, Cleveland State University in May 2015.
 I am excited to be joining Baldwin Wallace University's Computer Science Department as Assistant Professor in Fall 2015!

 Below is a brief summary of my education, research, teaching, service, and professional experience.
 The below links to my CV and LinkedIn profile contain more details.